 The trick is to add fats and proteins to your salad.
 For instance, my typical lunch-time salad contains walnuts, raw pumpkin seeds, avocado, feta cheese, and full-fat dressing.

-The fats from those salad toppers not only make this salad taste great, they help my body absorb the many fat-soluble vitamins from the vegetables.
+The fats from those salad toppers not only make this salad taste great, but they also help my body absorb the many fat-soluble vitamins from the vegetables.

 This simple meal becomes a win-win addition to your day that will leave you feeling good.
 Thanks to the slow-digesting ingredients, it will keep you feeling in control of hunger for many hours.